-Fast-forward five years, and Oliver's back, determined to clean up Starling City as a hooded vigilante, toting around a quiverful of high-tech arrows to harass and occasionally kill evildoers.
+Fast-forward five years, and Oliver's back in town, determined to clean up Starling City as a hooded vigilante, toting around a quiverful of high-tech arrows to harass and occasionally kill evildoers.
 We see him live for the good of the city (as he sees it) rather than the next big party.
 He tries to be a better person to the folks in his life whom he might've hurt before.
-And he risks pretty much everything when he goes out to deal with the city's desperados.
+And he risks pretty much everything when he goes out to deal with all those desperados.

 Batman would be aghast at Oliver's ethos, though, given the Dark Knight's no-killing creed.
 While Oliver's vigilante slayings aren't necessarily graphic, they're inherently disturbing.
-He's the show's hero, remember—Starling City's self-appointed avenging angel who's trying to make the place safer.
+He's the show's hero, remember—a self-appointed avenging angel who's trying to make us all safer.
 But considering that his idea of making things "safer" is through assault and battery and the occasional murder … well, even Iron Man might get all high and mighty about that.

-The show has other problems too.
+The show has other problems, too.
 CW loves its soapy plotlines, and Arrow is filled with suds.
-Oliver, despite being unfaithful, still has a thing for his ex, Lauren Lance, and you can bet there'll be romantic sparks flying before long.
+Relationships can get hot and steamy.
 Language, in between the twanging of bow strings, can be a bit rough.

 Oliver is roughly arrested, under suspicion of being the "Hood" (which he is).
 He's also tortured (but not by police).
 We see a masked man slice Oliver with a large knife (the blade partially obscured by Oliver's shirt).